kmahyyg/dumbc2/README.md

 ## Feature

 - Agent Generator (Bind/Reverse Supported)
-- Transfer via Specific Port of TCP
+- Transfer via Specific Port of TCP/UDP(DNS PORT ONLY)
 - Shell Command
 - File Operation via Out-of-Band Transfer (Upload/Download), MUX Usage support
-- ALL Traffic Encrypted using TLS 1.3 with SSL Pinning
+- ALL Traffic Encrypted using TLS 1.3 with Force SSL Pinning
+- Screenshot
+- ShellCode Execute

 ## License

- dumbC2
+ dumbYC2
  Copyright (C) 2020  kmahyyg

  This program is free software: you can redistribute it and/or modify